What To Know About Staying At An All-Inclusive Resort Part 7: How To Pack For a 10-Day Trip With a Carry On….

 Carry On

-• Deciding what to bring in general.
-Many people follow the item number system when deciding what to pack…1 hat, 2 pairs of shoes, 3 bottoms, 4 tops, 5 pairs of socks, and 6 pairs of underwear (plus several bras).
+• Many people follow the item number system when deciding what general clothing to pack…1 hat, 2 pairs of shoes, 3 bottoms, 4 tops, 5 pairs of socks, and 6 pairs of underwear (plus several bras) for a 7 day vacation.
 Bring TSA approved bottles of soap for hand washing clothing items while at the resort.
 Also, sleepwear takes up practically no carry on space so bring one or two.

 • When staying at resorts you should have at least one or two fancier clothing items for a la carte dinners–one or two dresses/skirts and tops for women, while men should bring at least one nice short sleeved shirt, one pair of long pants (like you’d wear at work), and closed toed shoes.
 Some resort dinner restaurants are pickier than others and will turn you away if you don’t comply with their dress code.